Ochaco Uraraka: Popularity

 Ochaco has been popular amongst fans of the series.
 In a 2018 My Hero Academia character popularity poll by Crunchyroll, Ochaco ranked in fourth place with 3,268 votes.
 She placed third in Viz Media's first Weekly Shonen Jump popularity poll.
 She ranked fourth behind Izuku, Shoto Todoroki, and Katsuki in the first Japanese popularity poll with 652 votes.
 Anime!
-Anime! took popularity polls for characters with gravity manipulation abilities.
+Anime! conducted popularity polls for characters with gravity manipulation abilities.
 Ochaco ranked as the second most popular character in 2022 and 2023, with 11 per cent of 1,212 voters and 6 per cent of 2,230 voters, respectively.
-In the same popularity polls, she placed third in 2024 with 14 per cent of 1,930 votes.
+In the same popularity polls, she placed third in 2024 with 14 per cent or 1,930 votes.
 In 2024, in the "World Best Hero" global poll, she was found to be the franchise's eleventh most popular character overall and the most popular female character.
 In an Internet poll taken by Mynavi News on 10 January 2025, Ochaco was found to be the most popular character Ayane Sakura portrayed, with 9.7 per cent of 500 Mynavi employees favouring Ochaco.
 She was nominated for Best Girl at the Crunchyroll's inaugural Anime Awards, and went on to win in the same category at the second edition in 2018.
 She was one of the five recipients for the "Best Girls of the Decade" category in the Funimation's Decade of Anime fan poll.